-Mixing prints is not something I usually do, and mixing tartan prints is definitely something I never thought I’d do.
+Mixing prints is not something I usually do, and mixing tartan on tartan is definitely something I never thought I’d do.
 But when I left my house yesterday it was chucking it down and I grabbed my umbrella and off I went.
 It wasn’t until I was updating my Instagram (@arcticsabrina) stories that I realised I was mixing two different colours of tartan.
 I usually wouldn’t even wear more than one piece of tartan, and ever since moving to Edinburgh I generally avoid it at all costs.
 I brought my kilt home at christmas and left it there, and these trousers have been at the back of my wardrobe collecting dust.
 It just feels like a bit much when I wear tartan now, like a bit of an overkill.
 But yesterday I think I achieved the peak of ‘didn’t you know I live in Scotland now?‘ with my accidental tartan mix-up.

 Yesterday I was running last minute to catch the bus to Princes St so I could meet my friend Abbi at Waverley when her train got in.
 I did not intend to take pictures for an outfit of the day post.
 I was just throwing things together and hoping it looked intentional enough to be appropriate.
 But, Abbi is just such a talented photographer and when we visited the garden down Dunbar’s Close, she whipped out her camera (of course!).
 Since I’ve been meaning to write more outfit posts, I decided I would just throw one together with the shots she got — sort of really, really feeling this casual approach to blogging, seems a lot more authentic?
 Getting to know the ‘real me’?
 What do you think?